mataroa-blog/mataroa-cli/README.md

 This project is configured with [Nix](https://nixos.org).
 You can simply run `nix develop` and have all the needed right away.

-You can also run the program directly with nix: `nix run github:mataroa-blog/mata -- <commands>`
+You can also run the program directly with nix: `nix run github:mataroa-blog/mata -- <commands>`.

 ## Documentation